cryptosubh/blog/_drafts/Data-Warehouses.md

   - joins and queries are slow
   - optimized for write operations
   - updated frequently
+  - stores data that is currently in active use: older records can be purged & moved to backups
 * **OLAP Database**
 Online Analytical Processing
   - usually called a 'data warehouse'